Fat Tire Electric Bikes for Big Guys: Ultimate Guide

 Battery and Realistic Range

 A battery's real capacity gets measured in Watt-hours (Wh).
+Many riders ask how far a fat tire electric bike can realistically go on a single charge.
+While brands often advertise 50–60 miles, heavier riders should plan for a range closer to 25–40 miles depending on terrain, assist level, and how much throttle is used.
 You can figure this out by multiplying Volts (V) by Amp-hours (Ah).
 A 48V, 15Ah battery has 720Wh of capacity.
 The bigger the Wh number, the more energy the battery holds.

 Here's the most important thing to remember: the advertised range on an e-bike almost always assumes a 165 lb rider on flat ground using the lowest assist setting.
 For heavier riders (250 lbs+), who naturally need more motor help, expect 30-50% less range than what's advertised.
 This is just the reality of physics - more weight requires more energy to move.